BIG ISLAND 7 Days

 Green Beach --> Punalu’u Beach (Black beach), 35 minutes.

-• Mauna Kea Summit Tour is a all-day tour.
+The Mauna Kea Summit Tour is an all-day tour.

-• You ascend from sea level to 14,000 feet in about 2 hours, so altitude sickness is a high possibility.
-Therefore we advise the first stop should be the Visitor Center at a elevation of 9,000 feet (2743 m) for a short acclimation.
+You ascend from sea level to 14,000 feet in about 2 hours, so altitude sickness is a significant risk.
+Therefore, we advise that the first stop should be the Visitor Center at an elevation of 9,000 feet (2743 m) for a short acclimation.

 Note: You are NOT allowed inside any telescope facility.

-• Caution: because there is no cover from the sun, it can get very warm.
+⚠️ Caution: without sun cover, it can get very warm.
 Bring plenty of water and sunscreen.

-• Locals run jeep rides to Green Beach for those visitors who do not want to hike the trail.
+Locals offer unofficial jeep rides to Green Beach for visitors who don’t want to hike the trail.

-• Read more on other Big Island hikes worth enjoying.
+Read more about other Big Island hikes worth enjoying.

 KONA COFFEE TOURS (Near Kona):